Hubhub69/BRG-ISEA-Labs/README.md

 ![File Search - grep](https://github.com/Hubhub69/BRG-ISEA-Labs/blob/main/grep.png?raw=true)

 ## Challenges for Session 1b
--Initially confused between `chmod` and `chown`, took time to understand the difference between changing permissions vs. changing ownership.
+- Initially confused between `chmod` and `chown`, took time to understand the difference between changing permissions vs. changing ownership.
 - Accidentally typed `ls -1` (number one) instead of `ls -l` (lowercase L), which only listed files without showing permissions.
 Learned to carefully check the command.
 - `grep -r` returned too many results when searching the entire `/home` directory.
 Solved by limiting the search to `/home/vboxuser/testfolder`.
 - Forgot that `sudo` requires the user's password.
 Took a few tries to realize it was the login password for `vboxuser`.